cwru-courses/csds440-f23-6/Assignments/HW2.md

 1.	(i) Give an example of a nontrivial (nonconstant) Boolean function over $3$ Boolean attributes where $IG(X)$ would return zero for *all* attributes at the root. (ii) Explain the significance of this observation.

 Answer:
-(i) Let us consider a Boolean function where
+(i) Let us consider a Boolean function where2
 $F(A,B,C) = (A \ AND \ B) \ OR \ (NOT \ A \ AND \ NOT \ B) \ OR \ (NOT \ C)$
  Here in this function OR computes three terms, one where A and B are true, while in the next one both are not true and in the last C is not true.
 In this function we have deliberately designed it so that the information gain for attributes B and C will be 0 when used as a root attribute.